Phi Kappa Psi: Chapter naming convention

 If borders change, the chapter name does not.
 Virginia Delta was chartered at Bethany College in 1859.
 After the Civil War, Bethany College was in West Virginia, but the chapter remained Virginia Delta.

 Chapters are named based on when the charter is granted, not when it is installed.
 As a result, there have been rare instances when the chapter naming convention may not appear to be consistent with the charter dates.
 For example, four charters have been granted in Iowa; the second granted was the fourth installed, so Iowa Beta was installed after Iowa Gamma and Iowa Delta.

 Membership

-An active member of the fraternity is a full-time enrolled student at his chapter's host institution at the undergraduate, graduate, or post-graduate level; all others, including members who have graduated or transfer to a school without a Phi Psi chapter, are considered alumni.
+An active member of the fraternity is a full-time enrolled student at his chapter's host institution at the undergraduate, graduate, or post-graduate level; all others, including members who have graduated or transferred to a school without a Phi Psi chapter, are considered alumni.
 Men may be initiated into Phi Kappa Psi either by an active chapter, or as part of a colony that is being installed as a chapter.
 Members typically join Phi Kappa Psi when a chapter extends an offer to enter into a probationary period known as pledgeship, which within the organization, and per National guidelines lasts no more than 6 weeks and concludes with initiation.

 Membership is normally only granted to men who are enrolled as full-time students at a chapter's host institution.
 There have been three exceptions to this: